acmuckian/Milestone-Project-1/readme.md

 ### Validation

 #### WSC Validation
+[Am I responsive?](https://ui.dev/) was used to test the responsiveness on mobile, desktop and tablet.
+[Find the test here](https://ui.dev/amiresponsive?url=https://acmuckian.github.io/Milestone-Project-1)
+[Jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to validate the CSS on all pages of the website and there were no errors.
 [WSC](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
-It was also used to validate the CSS.

 * Index: Pass, no errors or warnings. [https://validator.w3.org/nu/?doc=https%3A%2F%2Facmuckian.github.io%2FMilestone-Project-1%2Fgallery.html]
 * Gallery: Pass, no errors or warnings.
 [Link for testing here](https://validator.w3.org/nu/?doc=https%3A%2F%2Facmuckian.github.io%2FMilestone-Project-1%2Fgallery.html)